 The Levy and Funding

 In April 2017 the Apprenticeship Levy kicks in for employers operating in the UK who have annual pay bills of over £3 Million.

 Currently the levy is charged at 0.5% of your annual pay bill but just in case you need some info on it then below is some of the info you need.

 When you need to pay it

-- If your an employer who has an annual pay bill of over £3 Million
+If you are an employer who has an annual pay bill of over £3 Million

-- If your connected to other companies or charities which in total have a pay bill of over £3 million
+If you are connected to other companies or charities which in total have a pay bill of over £3 million